dotnet/AspNetCore.Docs/aspnetcore/security/docker-compose-https.md

 The instructions contained in the following section volume mount certificates into containers using the `volumes` property in *docker-compose.yml.* You could add certificates into container images with a `COPY` command in a *Dockerfile*, but it's not recommended.
 Copying certificates into an image isn't recommended for the following reasons:

-* It makes difficult to use the same image for testing with developer certificates.
+* It makes it difficult to use the same image for testing with developer certificates.
-* It makes difficult to use the same image for Hosting with production certificates.
+* It makes it difficult to use the same image for Hosting with production certificates.
 * There is significant risk of certificate disclosure.

 ## Starting a container with https support using docker compose